 He never made it home.

-ICE agents arrested this father of four and small business owner from Lake Geneva.
+ICE agents arrested this father of four and small business owner from Lake Geneva, despite the fact that he is currently applying for a U Visa for which he qualifies.

-Please take 1 minute to send an email to ICE Field Office Director David Rivera and urge him to release Eduardo.
+Please take 1 minute to send an email to ICE Field Office Director Ricardo Wong and urge him to release Eduardo.
 Scroll to the bottom to sign.

 Eduardo has lived in the United States since 1998, and in Lake Geneva for 17 years.
 He runs a small business, Edward’s Pallets, where he employs three people making wooden pallets for factories.
 He and his wife are regulars at St. Francis de Sales Catholic Church in Lake Geneva.
 Eduardo is a loving father of four, and his children have been badly traumatized by his arrest.
 His oldest son has struggled with depression and had to miss school.
 Eduardo’s family may soon have to move because they are not able to afford their rent.